Skip to main content

 Access Token

 The access token used to log in to the image registry.
-In most cases this is a password or an API key.
+This is usually a password or an API key.

 Ingestion File